15 Surprising Ways Supermodels Were Discovered

 Chrissy Teigen

-Chrissy Teigen was 18 when she was approached by a photographer at a "little surf shop" in Huntington Beach, California about becoming a model.
-Initially, she had plans to become chef, but put those on the back burner to try modeling.
+Chrissy Teigen was 18 when she was approached by a photographer at a "little surf shop" in Huntington Beach, California, about becoming a model.
+Initially, she had plans to become a chef, but put those on the back burner to try modeling.

-Knowing she wasn't a high-fashion face, she started off with small catalogue jobs before moving to Miami where she learned that she could have a successful modeling career without being a "runway girl."
+Knowing she wasn't a high-fashion face, she started off with small catalog jobs before moving to Miami where she learned that she could have a successful modeling career without being a "runway girl."
 "That’s where I got hope that you could make money just kind of being not a runway girl," Teigen told The Daily Beast.

 Photo: